What is Task Manager?

 How to Open Task Manager on Mac?

-As in the Windows Operating System, there is a simple shortcut key for opening the Task Manager i.e. “Ctrl + Alt + Delete”, but, in the Mac Operating System, things are totally different.
+As in the Windows Operating System, there is a simple shortcut key for opening the Task Manager i.e. “Ctrl + Alt + Delete”, but, in the Mac Operating System, things are different.

 Not to worry if you do not know about it as we are here to give you a proper guide in this regard.
-Without wasting our time, let us move on towards the steps that enable you to operate the Task Manager on Mac:
+Without wasting our time, let us move on to the steps that enable you to operate the Task Manager on Mac:

 - Firstly you have to open the Spotlight Option.
 This can be done by pressing ⌘ the + Space button.